2060-io/credo-ts-didcomm-ext/packages/receipts/README.md

 ---

-For more information, see the [Credo documentation](https://github.com/openwallet-foundation/credo-ts.git).
+For more information, see the [didcomm.org](https://didcomm.org/receipts/1.0/).